Tips and Tricks

 Pasting from Clipboard History

 Qt Creator stores copied text in clipboard history.
 To retrieve clips from the history, press Ctrl+Shift+V until the clip appears.
+The number of clips in the history is fixed to 10.

 © 2017 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.